 - If it gets very hot, installing attic fans to cool the attic down can be a great way to save on energy costs.

-- Get the most of your Montgomery and Bucks County home’s attic insulation by installing rafter vents before covering the entire floor of the attic with the insulation out to the eaves.
+- Get the most of your Sellersville home’s attic insulation by installing rafter vents before covering the entire floor of the attic with the insulation out to the eaves.

 - Make sure to never cover soffit vents with insulation.